mghofrani/HD_Shape_Descriptors/README.md

-# Subcortical Shape-based Prediction of Huntington’s Disease Progression (PIN score)
+## Shape Matters: Predicting Huntington’s Disease using Progression Modelling

 This repository contains the implementation of a deep learning framework for modeling Huntington's Disease (HD) progression using point cloud representations of subcortical brain structures.
 We developed and trained a PointNet-based architecture to learn anatomical shape descriptors that capture subtle morphometric deformations associated with HD severity.

-## Overview
+### Overview

 The core is a **discriminative PointNet model** trained to predict the Prognostic Index Normalized (PIN) score—a validated continuous measure of HD progression—from point cloud representations of segmented subcortical structures.

 These learned shape descriptors were then integrated into a conditional generative model (cVAE) for forecasting clinical and volumetric biomarkers at follow-up.

 ### Fork Acknowledgment